Acrylic Mediums Guide: Learn About Mediums and Additives to Use with Acrylic Paint — Art is Fun

 I've included additives in this page because they serve a similar function to acrylic paint mediums.
 The difference is that additives don't contain acrylic binders (like mediums do) so you must follow the label and use them in correct proportions.
 Most mediums can be added to the paint in any amount until you've the achieved the desired effect, but it's possible for additives to weaken the color and adhesion of the paint when overused.

-I've provided links below to the relevant products so that you can easily find them on Blick Art Materials, my favorite online art supplier.
-I'm a member of Blick's affiliate program, which means if you make a purchase after clicking on one of these links, I'll receive a small commission (at no extra cost to you).
-Your purchase helps support this site and keeps it free of ads.
-Click here for more info.
+I've provided links below to the relevant products so that you can easily find them on Amazon.
+As as Amazon affiliate I earn on qualifying purchases (at no extra cost to you).
+Your purchase helps support this site.

 Now lets take a look at the types of acrylic mediums and additives you can use with acrylic paint: Gloss MediumMatte MediumGlazing MediumGel Medium, Modeling PasteTexture GelsRetarding Medium, and Flow Improver.